Eco Quote Today

 Thermal Efficiency

 Heat transfer in glazing is measured by U-values.
 It’s a calculation based on the rate of energy transfer through one square metre.
 The calculation is displayed as watts per square metre per Kelvin.
-As an example, a window with a U-value of 1.4 means that 1.4 watts of heat are transferred per metre square for every temperature difference by 1°C, both inside and outside.
+The cost of triple glazed windows can be worth it based on their superior U-values.

-Essentially, the higher the U-value, the more heat is transferred and lost.
-A good U-value should meet Building Regulations or, ideally, be even lower.
+A good U-value should meet Building Regulations of 1.4 or, ideally, be even lower.
 Triple glazing tends to have low U-values, which keeps your home warm and comfortable.
-The most energy efficient windows have low U-values, and you can see typical measurements in the interactive graph below.
+The most energy efficient windows have low U-values.

 Triple glazing is at the head of the pack with a U-value of 0.7, while single glazing is far worse at 5.2.
 Between secondary and double glazing, there isn’t much difference, but double glazing performs better with a U-value of 2.6.
-On thermal efficiency alone, triple glazing is the clear winner.

 Soundproofing